erikhyrkas/snakes/training_data/llama-stories_6.md

 But on the trunk of a nearby tree, carved in letters that looked eerily like my own hand...was written:

 "We'll always be friends."<end>
-Prompt: Revisit a past betrayal and settle old scores when you're unexpectedly confronted by the con artist who ruined your life 30 years ago, but will revenge bring you closure or just open up a new chapter in this story?<start>As I walked through the dense forest, the crunch of leaves and snapping of twigs beneath my boots served as a reminder that I was far from the bustling city where I spent most of my days.
+Revisit a past betrayal and settle old scores when you're unexpectedly confronted by the con artist who ruined your life 30 years ago, but will revenge bring you closure or just open up a new chapter in this story?<start>As I walked through the dense forest, the crunch of leaves and snapping of twigs beneath my boots served as a reminder that I was far from the bustling city where I spent most of my days.
 Fifty-two years old, and yet still drawn to this place like a magnet.
 The solitude was a balm to my weary soul.

 I had come seeking solace, but it seemed fate had other plans.
 A whispered rumor, long buried, had resurfaced in my mind.
 A name: Ravenswood.
 A face: Silas Blackwood.
 And a score to settle.